Brandon Crawford Player Props: Giants vs. Cardinals

 Brandon Crawford At The Plate

-- Crawford has a double, three home runs and seven walks while hitting .164.
+- Crawford has a double, three home runs and seven walks while batting .164.

-- Crawford has gotten a hit in seven of 17 games this year (41.2%), with multiple hits twice.
+- In seven of 17 games this season (41.2%), Crawford has reached base safely via hit, and that includes multiple hits twice.

-- He has hit a home run in three games this year (17.6%), homering in 4.4% of his chances at the plate.
+- He has homered in three games this season (17.6%), homering in 4.4% of his trips to the plate.

-- Crawford has picked up an RBI in four games this season (23.5%), with more than one RBI in three of them (17.6%).
+- Crawford has picked up an RBI in four games this season (23.5%), with two or more RBI in three of those contests (17.6%).

-- He has scored at least one run four times this season (23.5%), including one multi-run game.
+- In four of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.